expressjs/multer/README.md

 more than `maxCount` files are uploaded.
 The array of files will be stored in `req.files`.

+Files skipped by `fileFilter` do not count towards `maxCount`.
+Use `limits.files` to bound how many files are read from a request.

 #### `.fields(fields)`

 Accept a mix of files, specified by `fields`.
 An object with arrays of files